DIlloney/Speedrunner-Mod/speedrunnermod-updates.md

+# _SPEEDRUNNER MOD v.1.14.1 (July 1st, 2021 CHANGELOG)_
+• Fixed critical bug where Speedrunner Flint and Steel doesn't ignite TNT blocks and doesn't ignite creepers upon use.

+• Wearing speedrunner boots will now make the player slightly faster when in lava and water.

+• Wither Skeletons now spawn slightly more commonly in nether fortresses.

+• Slightly increase saturation for Cooked Piglin Pork.

-# _SPEEDRUNNER MOD v.1.14 (UNKNOWN DATE, 2021 CHANGELOG)_
+# _SPEEDRUNNER MOD v.1.14 (June 30th, 2021 CHANGELOG)_
 • Nether Fortresses can now spawn with a maximum of 3 blaze spawners, fortresses are also now smaller making it easier to find them.
 In addition, Nether Fortresses are now slightly more common.

 • Strongholds can now spawn with a maximum of 3 portal rooms (also increases likelyhood of portal rooms spawning), strongholds are also now smaller making it easier to find the portal room.
-In addition, strongholds will now generate at a minimum Y level of 32, and a maximum level of 63, regardless of the biome or location.
+In addition, strongholds will now generate at a minimum Y level of 32, and a maximum level of 64, regardless of the biome or location.

 • Adds a new item, "Speedrunner Flint and Steel"!
 This item works exactly like a normal flint and steel, just double the durablity.
 Ruined Portals and Blacksmith chests will now always contain a speedrunner flint and steel.